Research

 Our research aims at molecular level understanding of the functions of viruses and how viruses interact with their host cells.
 In addition, we investigate how sequence or structural similarity reflects the common evolution of viruses which are infecting different cellular domains of life.

-Viral functions at the molecular level
+Viral functions at molecular level

 We are interested in understanding the molecular principles of the functions of viruses and how viruses interact with their host cells.
 In addition, we investigate how sequence or structural similarity reflects the common evolution of viruses which are infecting different cellular domains of life.
 Results will be also exploited to establish genome-based classification criteria that will serve as the basis for virus taxonomy.